aws-samples/lza-account-creation-workflow/README.md

 - **bypass-creation** **(-b)** (_string boolean_) --

-  Skip adding the account to the accounts-config.yaml and skip running the Landing Zone Accelerator CodePipeline.
-This argument is typically used for testing the Account Creation Workflow process.
+  This argument will bypass the adding of the account to the accounts-config.yaml and skip running of the of the Landing Zone Accelerator CodePipeline.
+This argument is typically used for testing the Account Creation Workflow process or to run the rest of the AWS Step Function steps if an error occurs in the Landing Zone Accelerator CodePipeline.

 - **tags** **(-t)** (_string_) --